GluuFederation/docs-ce-prod/docs/source/operation/logs.md

 ```

-Please restart the specific service after any change in log levels to allow the changes to take effect.
+[Restart](./services.md) any changed services to allow the changes to take effect.

-!!!
-Note
-    It is recommended to use oxTrust UI to change the logging levels.

 ## Setup Logs
 The setup logs are stored inside the `/install/community-edition-setup/` folder.
 There are two logs available, one detailing the setup process and the other documenting the errors: